 Published: 25 June 2014

-Achieving certification against a GFSI-recognised scheme
+Achieving Certification against a GFSI-recognised Certification Programme

 - Identify the scope/-s based on the type of activity/-ies of your operation.